department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 When you apply for VA health care, you’ll be assigned 1 of 8 priority groups.
 This system helps to make sure that Veterans who need immediate care can get signed up quickly.

 Your priority group may affect how soon we sign you up for health care benefits.
 It may also affect how much (if anything) you’ll have to pay toward the cost of your care.
-[Learn more about health benefit copay rates (https://www.va.gov/HEALTHBENEFITS/cost/copay_rates.asp).
+[Learn more about health benefit copay rates](https://www.va.gov/HEALTHBENEFITS/cost/copay_rates.asp).

 Your priority group will be based on: